hlthung/ardanlabs-ultimate-go/syntax/README.md

     pi: 3.141592,
 }
 ```
+## Literal
+Not recommended to create empty literal construction syntax like this.

+Reason: it doesn't always giving zero.
+It's an empty literal construction, not a zero value
 ```
-// Not recommended to create empty literal construction syntax like this
-// Reason: it doesn't always giving zero.
-It's an empty literal construction, not a zero value

 e1 := example{}
 ```

+Also not recommended to do as below, cause you'll get trouble later on
 ```
-// Also not recommended cause you'll get trouble later on e.flag = true
+e.flag = true
 ```
 Just do